Roma, Queensland: Water

 Bore water for the town is obtained from the Artesian Basin.

 Media

-Various LPON Narrowcast Services are also available on on 87.6 FM (United Christian Broadcasters) 88.0 FM (R FM) 87.8 FM (Switch Gold) with 95.9 FM (Switch FM) also available on higher power around the town's CBD.
+Various LPON Narrowcast Services are also available on 87.6 FM (United Christian Broadcasters) 88.0 FM (R FM) 87.8 FM (Switch Gold) with 95.9 FM (Switch FM) also available on higher power around the town's CBD.

+ABC Local Radio station that broadcast to the town is ABC Southern Queensland on 105.7 FM.

 4ZR is Roma's local radio station, broadcasting on 1476 AM.
 It is operated by Resonate Broadcasting who also operates 4VL in Charleville and 4LG in Longreach.